stepanataccolade/docsv2/sources/int_keys.md

 - Enter a name for your key and then click on the `Generate keys` button.
 This will generate an SSH key for your account.
 - `Save` the generated key.

 You will need to add this key to the Settings of every project you want to use it in.
-Your SSH key will then be availale as an environment variable during your builds.
-TODO: Add env variable name
+Your SSH key will then be available in your build minion and you can use ssh commands in your shippable.yml.

 ## PEM